5 of the biggest digital marketing myths

 Living in this incredible age of information is a double-edged sword.
 Sure, it puts all we’ve ever wanted to know (and sometimes, not wanted to know) at our fingertips.
-But just as it allows heartwarming stories, cute cat videos and memes to go viral, false information too can spread like wildfire, making it incredibly easy for people to believe in the wrong things.
+But just as it allows heartwarming stories, cute cat videos and memes to go viral, false information can also spread like wildfire, making it incredibly easy for people to believe the wrong things.

 A lot of businesses assume that because social media is free to browse, it’s free to market on.
 And technically, this assumption is correct.

 You can still achieve a fair amount on social media without spending any money.
 For some social media platforms like Pinterest, provided you spend enough time working on it, you can build yourself a nice following.

 But that’s as far as this myth goes.
 In debunking this myth, there are actually two parts to this answer.

 As a social media platform matures, its algorithms also evolve.
 One reason is to curb spam and give users a better user experience by creating a more personalised, curated experience.
 Another is so the companies themselves can make an income (after all, they have mouths to feed too!)

 As platforms switch towards an advertising-driven model, it becomes harder for company pages to achieve organic reach.
 Research over the last few years has seen the organic reach of a Facebook page drop from 16% to 6.5% between 2012 and 2014.
 For larger companies, organic reach was seen as low as 2%.
 Based on recent algorithm changes, it’s now safe to assume organic reach hovers around 1%.